 A global commerce and finance hub, Singapore is paving the way for the future.
 Founded as a British trading colony in 1819, the country gained its independence in 1965 and has since transformed itself into a prosperous and thriving nation.
-Often referred to as one of the safest and cleanest places in the world, Singapore ranks quite high on the list of most popular travel destinations.
+Often referred to as one of the safest and cleanest places in the world, this city-state ranks quite high on today's list of most popular travel destinations.

 With an aesthetic medley of open spaces and green high rises - think plant covered buildings and rooftop gardens - Singapore offers a breath of fresh air.

-Colorful neighborhoods, delicious fusion food, historic temples, exciting wildlife reserves, luxurious shopping malls - it’s no wonder Singapore is quickly becoming one of Asia’s top destinations.
+Colorful neighborhoods, delicious fusion food, historic temples, exciting wildlife reserves, luxurious shopping malls - it’s no wonder millions of people are flocking to this island nation each year.
 A melting pot of culture, Singapore’s diversity is a huge part of what makes it so incredible.
 From ethnic enclaves, each with its own traditions, to shiny skyscrapers that soar in the skyline, the city boasts an enticing blend of old and new.

 Top 10 Things To Do in Singapore